-We and the selling shareholders have agreed to indemnify the underwriters against liabilities under the Securities Act, or contribute to payments that the underwriters may be required to make in that respect.
+We have agreed to indemnify the underwriter against liabilities under the Securities Act, or contribute to payments that the underwriter may be required to make in that respect.

-Our common shares have been approved for listing on the New York Stock Exchange under the symbol "EFC."
+We intend to apply to have our common shares listed on the New York Stock Exchange, subject to official notice of issuance under the symbol "EFC."